kleberrangel/tigerlinux.github.io/recipes/monitoring/zabbix-3-ha-cluster/RECIPE-zabbix-ha-cluster-C7.md

 ## What we want to acomplish ?:

-Create a highly available Zabbix 3 cluster with highly available, horizontally scalabla database backend.
+Create a highly available Zabbix 3 cluster with highly available, horizontally scalable database backend.

 ## Where are we going to install it ?: